 It makes call centers more efficient and productive

 Not only that, but you can better avoid mistakes when your employees are inputting data, making your contact center more efficient.
 When you automate post-call admin, for example, your software won’t be in a rush as your employees might – it can automatically input the right information.

 If your customers are automatically being redirected to resources other than your call center that don’t cost as much to maintain, such as FAQs or chatbots, you can reduce your cost to serve each customer.
 With your employees’ time better spent on how to solve complex customer issues rather than on post-call admin, you also reduce contact center costs.

 It improves employee experience

-High turnover can be a common problem in contact centres.
+High turnover can be a common problem in contact centers.
 With a reduction in time-consuming, repetitive and often uninteresting tasks, automation can make your employees’ work more pleasant and interesting.
 They can also benefit from automated insights based on customer data that make their jobs easier, such as suggestions for upselling or for resolving issues delivered in real time.

-Engaged, satisfied contact centre employees are 8.5 times more likely to stay than leave in 12 months, and 16 times more likely to recommend your brand to friends.
+Engaged, satisfied contact center employees are 8.5 times more likely to stay than leave in 12 months, and 16 times more likely to recommend your brand to friends.
 Increased employee satisfaction means less money spent on recruiting new customer service agents and likely a better company culture.

-It improves contact centre metrics
+It improves contact center metrics

 With automation, you can respond faster to your customers and direct them to resources that have more relevance.
 First contact resolution (FCR) scores and other vital metrics results can be improved as employees focus on satisfaction and your technology focuses on speed and efficiency.